Piqcyl/Hyades-Open-Cluster/README.md

 # The Hyades

-Below is a qualitative summary of the method used to analyze the hyades moving group.
+Below is a qualitative summary of the method used to analyze the Hyades.

 - Key Topics: Moving cluster method, normal distribution and extreme Observations, error propagation, parametric bootstrap resampling.